machinelearningzuu/machinelearningzuu/README.md

 I'm Isuru Alagiyawanna, an undergraduate of Department of Electronic and Telecommunication Engineering, University of Moratuwa.

 I am a Artificial Inteligent and Mathematics enthusiasm.
-I have hands on experience with Modeling, Training, Deploying Deep learning algorithms related to NLP, Computer Vision and Machine Learning algorithms on Cloud and Embedded Systems (TinyML).
+I have hands on experience with Modeling, Training, Deploying Deep learning algorithms related to NLP, Data Science and Machine Learning algorithms on Cloud and Embedded Systems (TinyML).

-Skills: Deep Learning, NLP, Computer Vision, TinyML, Android Development
+Skills: Deep Learning, NLP, Data Science, TinyML, Android Development